sourcegraph/about/content/blogposts/2023/slow-to-simd.md

 ## The target

-This is a simple implementation of a function that calculates the dot product of two vectors.
+This is a simple Go implementation of a function that calculates the dot product of two vectors.
 My goal is to outline the journey I took to optimize this function, and to share some tools I picked up along the way.

 ```go
 func DotNaive(a, b []float32) float32 {